rnag/aws-cdk-secure-api/README.rst

   * `AWS IAM authentication`_

-    * An IAM User (and Policy) is created with minimal permissions to call / invoke the API.
+    * An IAM User (and Policy/Role) is created with minimal permissions to call / invoke the API.

     * The IAM User Credentials (Access Keys) are stored in AWS Secrets Manager.